Qualification: History GCSE

 Paper Two: Period Study and British depth study (40% of the final mark)

-England’s most famous monarch; six wives, fat, angry and stupid.
+One of England’s most famous monarchs; vain, ‘Virgin Queen’, victor of the Armada, and notoriously jealous.
 But just how accurate is this traditional narrative?

 The American West, c1835 – c1895